josephzizys/josephzizys.github.io/README.md

-# josephzizys.github.io
+# paradisebookshop.com.au
-my website.
+website coming soon

-email me at joseph.zizys@gmail.com or follow me on twitter at josephzizys
+email us at info@paradisebookshop.com.au for all your bookish enquiries!